guadalazzo/guadalazzo/README.md

   Proficient in React.js, HTML, CSS and Redux.
 Values collaboration and actively contributes to team success.
   I naturally take on the role of the team's point person.

-  Currently working with VUE3, Quasar, Pinia
+  Currently working with VUE3, Quasar, TailwindCSS, Pinia.

   Here you can see more of what I've done [guadalazzo.github.io](https://guadalazzo.github.io/)